estech01/estech01.github.io/_pages/about.md

 # Conflict, interrupted.

-How can cycles of conflict can be interrupted, and what is the role of social structures in that endeavor?
+How can cycles of conflict be interrupted, and what is the role of social structures in that endeavor?
 I use experiments, field research, and social network analysis to try to drill down into the causes of conflict and barriers to peace.
 Questions of particular interest to me are:

 - What are the feasible alternatives to political violence for marginalized groups?
 - How do communities rebuild trust in the post-conflict period?